The latest PR news from PRovoke Media, previously known as the Holmes Report.

 Diplomat Group has a strong heritage in public affairs—a critical part of the Swedish PR business, due to a highly-engaged citizenry—helping clients understand the values, attitudes and politics of Sweden’s opinion leaders.
 But the group has expanded in new directions recently.
 The core Diplomat Communications maintains its public affairs focus, with offices in the other Nordic capitals and in Brussels, and has expanded into broader corporate communications, and some financial work.

-That core has been supplemented in recent years by two additional units: YouMe Agency is focused on brand-building, with strong visual capabilities; Repeat Studios, launched in 2016, is a digital and social media specialist.
-The three brands often work in concert to deliver comprehensive communications solutions to clients—although the firm does not disclose client names as a matter of policy.
+The group experienced a roughly 9% lift in 2017, and grew internally to meet the expanded workload.
+Diplomat Group launch of a new agency under its umbrella, called Tale, offering content marketing and content management solutions, bringing to four the number of company units.
+While Diplomat Communications AB maintains its focus on public affairs, that core has been supplemented in recent years with YouMe Agency, which focuses on brand-building with strong visual capabilities; and Repeat Studios, launched in 2016, a digital and social media specialist.
+Within a year, Repeat doubled nearly doubled its staff.
+The four brands often work in concert to deliver comprehensive communications solutions to clients—although the firm does not disclose client names as a matter of policy.

 The firm is distinguished by its strong senior leadership team, including founding partners Gunnar Rune Sonesson, Björn Nyblom, and Anders Oremark; and group CEO Oscar Hyléen, former head of IR at PostNord.
-Joakim Svensson and Fredrik Malm joined from MassCreation in 2016 to help launch Repeat Studios, and Ingvar Skeberg, former deputy CEO and director of the insurance offer at AMF Pension and group market director at Swedbank, joined the firm as a senior advisor. — PH
+Johan Bratt jointed from Spoon to launch the new Tale unit; Kristian Stålberg and Christina Rinman joined Diplomat from Halvarssson, both of them have long careers in corporate and financial coms.
+The PR offering was strengthened by the addition of journalist Anja Sundberg. — PH/DM

 We feel that the views of the reader are as important as the views of the writer.
 Please contact us at [email protected]Signup For Our Newsletter Media Kits/Editorial Calendar Jobs Postings A-Z News Sitemap